Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 == Data for Training
 The measurement results from a quantum computer are taken from @martinaLearningQuantumNoiseFingerprint2023.
 The reason is that no access to a quantum computer was available during the creation of this paper.
-The QC data has been obtained by running the circuit described in @circuit on up to 8 different IBM quantum machines.
+The QC data has been obtained by running the circuit described in @circuit on 7 different IBM quantum machines.
 In the dataset, it is identifiable on which of the quantum computers the circuit was executed.
 The simulation data for this work was created by simulating the identical quantum circuits from @martinaLearningQuantumNoiseFingerprint2023 with Qiskit @Qiskit2024.